Certificate of Resident Status

 Issue of Certificate of Resident Status

-Generally, with reference to applications received after 19 May 2014, the Certificate of Resident Status will be sent to you by post.
+Generally, the Certificate of Resident Status will be sent to you by post.
 If you wish to collect it in person, you are required to make a written request when submitting the relevant application form and the required documents.